Cake – what could go wrong!

 Therefore, I started with sugar cookies; those were tasty and fun.
 But I wanted to make a cake; I like to make a boxed cake where I add some eggs and milk or water.
 I can do that!
 That’s not scary!
 So why did baking a cake from scratch scare me so much?
 Why do I think that it’s so crazy hard?

 I realized, like with sewing, if you think it’s not going to be easy, well guess what, it’s not easy!
 You’re already determining the outcome before you even begin.
-Which means your sabotaging yourself… let’s try not to do that.
+This means your sabotaging yourself… let’s try not to do that.

 The Best White Cake Ever

 So I am going to share a recipe that I used to make my layer cake.
-I read SO many white cake recipe’s online, this is the one that I decided to make, and it’s super yummy!
+I read SO many white cake recipes online, this is the one that I decided to make, and it’s super yummy!
 I also made buttercream from scratch, it was good, but I felt it wasn’t super fluffy or light, I didn’t make it super sweet and kept the flavors clean, so it was almond buttercream with white cake (I used Wilton Cakes coloring gel to color the layers).

 The Best White Cake Recipe Prep: 15 Min Cook Time: 25 Total: 40 Min